4paradigm/OpenMLDB/docs/en/developer/sdk_develop.md

 ### User Layer
 Although the Wrapper Layer can be used directly, it is not convenient enough.
 So, we develop another layer, the User Layer of the Java/Python SDK.

 The Java User Layer supports the JDBC.
-Users can use the JDBC protocol to access OpenMLDB without high access cost.
+Users can use the JDBC protocol to access OpenMLDB.
 See [jdbc](https://github.com/4paradigm/OpenMLDB/tree/main/java/openmldb-jdbc/src/main/java/com/_4paradigm/openmldb/jdbc) for detail about implementation.

-The Python User Layer supports the sqlalchemy, which can also reduce the users' access cost.
+The Python User Layer supports the `sqlalchemy`.
 See [sqlalchemy_openmldb](https://github.com/4paradigm/OpenMLDB/blob/main/python/openmldb/sqlalchemy_openmldb) and [dbapi](https://github.com/4paradigm/OpenMLDB/blob/main/python/openmldb/dbapi) for detail about implementation.

 ## Note